sonic-net/SONiC/doc/sonic-vrf-hld-v1.0.md

 - Remove IP address from config_db.
 - Check other IP address(es) on Ethernet0.
   - If other IP addresses exist in db, no further action is taken.
-  - If no other IP address exists, remove Ethernet0 router interface.
+  - If no other IP address exists and interface is belonging to global vrf, remove ```INTERFACE|Ethernet0``` entry on configdb.

 ### Add VRF and bind/unbind interfaces to this VRF